Protocol-Explorer/web3_starter_kit/README.md

-# Next.js TypeScript Starter Kit with Blockchain Integration
+# Next.js TypeScript Starter Kit onchain

 This starter kit is designed to provide a comprehensive template for building frontends for your dApps using Next.js, TypeScript, Shadcn, and Tailwind CSS.
 It includes setup for WAGMI React hooks and Viem for seamless onchain transactions.